Skip to main content

 In 1942, a Jewish mother, Hella Zacharias, and her five-year-old daughter went into hiding in the Berlin underground.
 Through Hella's own resourcefulness and the help of others, both mother and daughter survived through the war.
 In My Illegal Life (Germany, 2024), writer Esther Dischereit, Hella's second-born daughter, follows the traces of her mother's and half-sister's experiences in hiding.

-After the screening, there will be a conversation with the film's director Gerhard Schick and Esther Dischereit.
+After the screening, there will be a conversation with the film's director Gerhard Schick and Esther Dischereit, moderated by historian Irit Bloch.

 This event will be held in person at the Center for Jewish History.
-If you cannot attend the live event, it will be recorded and uploaded to YouTube.
+If you cannot attend the live event, the discussion will be recorded and uploaded to YouTube.

 dischereit headshot